Nvidia shares could soar as traders eye first-quarter earnings

-Nvidia is set to release its first-quarter earnings for the fiscal year 2025 this week.
+Nvidia is set to release its first-quarter earnings for the fiscal year 2025.
 Investors will be particularly focused on the performance of its data centre.

 The US earnings season is set to conclude with Nvidia's quarterly results, which will be pivotal for the enthusiasm surrounding artificial intelligence (AI) stocks.
 The company will report its first-quarter earnings for the fiscal year 2025 after the US market closes on 22 May.